Vincentvdt/oc-project-02-ohmyfood-clone/README.md

 ## 💬 Evaluation

-> ✅ *Project validated — The site is responsive, animations are smooth, and structure is solid.
+> ✅ *Project validated — The site is responsive, animations are smooth, and the structure is solid.
 Great work on presentation and turnaround speed!*

 **Evaluation Highlights:**

-- ✅ CSS effects & animations implemented and valid
+- ✅ CSS effects and animations implemented and valid
-- ✅ Mobile-first with specific breakpoints for tablet & desktop
+- ✅ Mobile-first with specific breakpoints for tablet and desktop
 - ✅ GitHub usage + GitHub Pages hosted
-- ✅ Structure, presentation & feedback response all on point
+- ✅ Structure, presentation, and feedback response all on point

 **Areas for growth:**
 _(None noted — just “good luck and congrats” 🎉)_